Northwestern Media: Expansions

 Northwestern acquired KLBF near Bismarck, North Dakota, from the Educational Media Foundation in 2017; KLBF became a Faith station, making it the westernmost station in the Northwestern Media portfolio and one of its few markets without a Life station.
 EMF had previously donated WNWW, an AM radio station in Hartford, Connecticut, to the university in 2016.

 In 2018, Northwestern Media entered Omaha with its acquisition of KGBI-FM from Salem Media Group for $3.15 million.

 Northwestern Media made two major network acquisitions in 2019.
 The first came in July when the entire Refuge Radio network was donated to UNW.
 Refuge owned three full-power stations and 13 dependent translators in Minnesota, Iowa and South Dakota.
 The Refuge network was dismantled and almost all of its transmitters converted to repeat Life and Faith stations; former network key station WJRF in Duluth was taken silent (as Northwestern already had two stations there), the two other full-power stations began simulcasting Life stations, and the translators were spread around the Life and Faith networks.

 On August 6, 2019, the Illinois Bible Institute announced it would sell its New Life Radio Network (WBGL/WCIC), a two-network radio ministry primarily broadcasting in Illinois, to the University of Northwestern.
 UNW paid $9,901,558.34 to acquire its 13 full-power stations and eight translators.
 The acquisition brought UNW's number of broadcast licenses to 81 in 10 states.

-In 2021, Northwestern filed to purchase KLMP and KSLT in Rapid City, South Dakota and their repeaters from Bethesda Christian Broadcasting, closing on the purchase in January 2022.
+In 2021, Northwestern filed to purchase KLMP and KSLT in Rapid City, South Dakota, and their repeaters from Bethesda Christian Broadcasting, closing on the purchase in January 2022.
 It obtained new licenses for full-power non-commercial stations in Ashland, Wisconsin, and Grand Rapids, Minnesota, in 2022, and it also purchased a series of FM translators rebroadcasting KSLT from the International Church of the Foursquare Gospel that year.

 In a $1.25 million transaction, UNW filed to acquire the Lake Area Educational Broadcasting Foundation, whose Spirit FM and Elevate FM services are broadcast in various cities in Missouri, in March 2023.
+The purchase, including fifteen stations, eight translators, and six construction permits, was consummated on July 5, 2023.

+In 2024, the Sound of Life Radio Network's nine stations and three translators in New York were donated to Northwestern Media.
+One of the Sound of Life stations, WSSK in Saratoga Springs, ceased operations on April 28, 2024, as its tower was demolished following a truck damaging its guy wires; Northwestern Media turned in its license in April 2025.